James D. Phelan

-James Duval Phelan (April 20, 1861 – August 7, 1930) was an American politician, civic leader, and banker.
-He served as nonpartisan mayor of San Francisco from 1897 to 1902.
+James Duval Phelan (April 20, 1861 – August 7, 1930) was an American politician, civic leader, and banker who served as the mayor of San Francisco from 1897 to 1902 and as a U.S. senator from California from 1915 to 1921.
 As mayor he advocated municipally run utilities and tried to protect his constituents from the monopolistic practices of the trusts.
-He represented California in the United States Senate from 1915 to 1921 as a Democrat.
-Phelan was a progressive supporter of the policies of Woodrow Wilson and was a leader in the movement to restrict Japanese and Chinese immigration to the United States.
+In the Senate, Phelan was a progressive supporter of the policies of Woodrow Wilson and was a leader in the movement to restrict Japanese and Chinese immigration to the United States.

-Early years
+Early life and education

 Phelan was born in San Francisco, the son of James Phelan, an Irish immigrant and banker, and Alice Kelly.
+He was raised in the city's South of Market neighborhood and had two sisters, Alice Phelan Sullivan and Mary Louis Phelan.

 In 1881 Phelan graduated from the Catholic Jesuit college in San Francisco, St. Ignatius College.
-He had two sisters, Alice Phelan Sullivan and Mary Louis Phelan.
+He then studied law at the University of California, Berkeley and became a banker.